Australian Antarctic Division: Aviation

 The AAD uses an air transport system, both for transport to and from Antarctica, and for transport within the continent.
 Aircraft for this system are provided and operated under contract by private sector operators.
 Services to and from Antarctica are provided, between November and February each year, by an Airbus A319-115LR operated by Skytraders.
 This aircraft operates to and from the Wilkins ice runway, situated some 65 km from Casey Station.
 Construction of a 2700 m paved runway at Davis station was announced in 2018.

 Services within Antarctica are provided by a mixture of fixed-wing aircraft and helicopters.
 Fixed-wing services are provided by Basler BT-67 and DHC-6 Twin Otter aircraft operated by Kenn Borek Air.
 These aircraft operate from Wilkins runway and from smaller snow runways at each of the three permanent stations, as well as any field locations which provide the necessary flat area of snow or ice.

-Helicopter services are provided by three Eurocopter AS 350 BA Squirrel helicopters, operated by Helicopter Resources.
+Helicopter services are provided by up to four BK117 helicopters, operated by Helicopter Resources.
 In 2016, AAD helicopter pilot David Wood died by falling into a crevasse while unloading sling cargo near Davis Station.
 Following legal proceedings, the Court of the Australian Capital Territory found the AAD guilty of failing to comply with its duty to ensure the health and safety of workers.

 The Antarctic Flight RAAF operated from 1948 to 1963.
 Since its withdrawal, aircraft from the Royal Australian Air Force operated infrequently in the Antarctic and sub-Antarctic islands in the 1970s and 1980s, Since 2016, RAAF C-17A Globemasters operate as required to carry high priority or oversize cargo that cannot be carried by the A319.
+Through "Operation Southern Discovery", elements of the Australian Defence Force are tasked to provide annual support for the Australian Antarctic Division and the Australian Antarctic Program (AAP) in regional scientific, environmental and economic activities.